SAP-archive/cloud-sample-spaceflight/spaceModel.md

 #### Content

-7 companies are currently listed that are all capable of launching vehicles that can travel to the Moon or beyond.
+The data is stored in the file [`spaceflightcompanies.csv`](./db/src/csv/spaceflightcompanies.csv), which currently list 7 companies capable of launching vehicles into Lunar orbit or beyond.

 ---